-Application is required
+Application is required.

 This course is a continuation of Automotive Technology but also includes new concepts and innovations, new engine types, studies of anti-pollutant equipment on automobile engines, and computerized engine analysis.
 Students participating in optional internships must provide their own transportation.
-This course may not be offered on all campuses.